corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 For more information about TVU and its features, go to the [Transaction Validator Utility]({{< relref "node/operating/tvu/_index.md" >}}) section.

-The example use cases in this guide validates transactions without any additional options.
+The example use cases in this guide validate transactions without any additional options.

 #### Validating Corda 4.10 and earlier nodes